 Article | Last updated: 24/02/2021 | Ministry of Children and Families

 Both the local and central authorities have duties and responsibilities in the child welfare field.
 The municipality is responsible for performing those functions under the Child Welfare Services Act which are not assigned to a central government body.
 All municipalities must have child welfare services that are responsible for the day-to-day work pursuant to the Act.

 The child welfare services are responsible for providing advice and guidance, undertaking investigations, and making administrative decisions pursuant to the Child Welfare Services Act.
 The Service shall as well prepare cases for consideration by the county social welfare board, and implementing and following up child welfare measures.

-The child welfare responsibilities of the central authorities are divided between the Ministry of Children and Equality, the Directorate for Children, Youth and Family Affairs and five regional offices, and the county governors.
+The child welfare responsibilities of the central authorities are divided between the Ministry of Children and Families, the Directorate for Children, Youth and Family Affairs and five regional offices, and the county governors.
 The Ministry has the overriding responsibility for child welfare.

-The Ministry of Children and Equality has the administrative responsibility for the Child Welfare Services Act and oversees that the Act, regulations and other provisions are correctly applied.
+The Ministry of Children and Families has the administrative responsibility for the Child Welfare Services Act and oversees that the Act, regulations and other provisions are correctly applied.
 The Ministry ensures that experiences gained from application of the Act are evaluated and then undertakes the necessary amendments.

 This is the Norwegian name for the five regional offices under the central authority of the Directorate for Children, Youth and Family Affairs.
 The regional child welfare authorities are responsible for assisting the child welfare services in municipalities with placement of children outside their home, assisting the local authorities in the recruitment of foster homes and placing children in such homes, and are also responsible for giving foster homes training and guidance.